Is Fort Ticonderoga a National State Park? Can I get in for free with my National State Park Pass?

 What year is it at Fort Ticonderoga?

 Every day is an event at Fort Ticonderoga and every year is a new experience!
-2017 will represent the year 1757, a time at which the French held this peninsula and it was called by the name “Carillon.”
-Plan to come back in 2018 to experience 1781!
+2018 will represent the year 1781, the forgotten British Army and Navy campaign on Lake Champlain.
+Plan to come back in 2019 to experience 1758!

 Is Fort Ticonderoga pet friendly?